 Matvei Michkov’s first NHL point, Ivan Fedotov’s roller-coaster start, and more takeaways from Flyers-Flames

 There were good moments, like 19 shots on goal in the first period, and bad, like none of those shots finding the back of the net.
-The Flyers had good energy throughout, but sometimes struggled with defensive zone coverage.
-Less than eight minutes into the game the guys in orange and black found themselves down by two, but they chipped away making it 2-1, 3-2, and 5-3 before losing 6-3.
+The Flyers had good energy throughout, but sometimes they struggled with defensive zone coverage.
+Less than eight minutes into the game the guys in orange and black found themselves down by two, but they chipped away making it 2-1, 3-2, and 5-3 before losing by three.

-Here are four things to know about the Flyers loss …
+Here are four things to know about the Flyers' loss …

 Welcome to the National Hockey League, Matvei Michkov.
 One day after his debut, the Flyers budding star notched his first career point.

 While he had a quieter game than Friday night, the rookie set up Travis Konecny for a power-play marker in the third period.
-The budding star likes to plant himself along the goal line on the man advantage, and after receiving a pass from Morgan Frost made a touch pass to Konency in the slot for the goal.
+The budding star likes to plant himself along the goal line on the man advantage, and after receiving a pass from Morgan Frost, he made a touch pass to Konency in the slot for the goal.

 » READ MORE: Flyers rookie Matvei Michkov is the latest Philly sports savior.
 Can he match the hype?